joinpursuit/AC_4_Web/bridge/lessons/02_variables.md

 3. Calculate properties of a circle, using the definitions [here](http://math2.org/math/geometry/circles.htm).
 * Use google: find how to get the number `Pi` in JavaScript.
 * Store a radius into a variable.
-* Calculate the circumference based on the radius, and print "The circumference is NN".
+* Calculate the circumference based on the radius, and log "The circumference is NN".
-* Calculate the area based on the radius, and print "The area is NN".
+* Calculate the area based on the radius, and log "The area is NN".

 4. Temperature Converter:
 * Store a celsius temperature into a variable.